Live Interactive Music with a Twist!

 We LOVE to introduce different instruments to our audience and these have included: Winston Clifford drums / Paul Morgan bass / Charlotte Glasson sax & flute & saw & multi-instrumentalist / Dave Glasson piano & silly hats / Fiona Clifton-Welker harp / Marlon Hibbert steel pan / Anne-Marie Atkins sax & euphonium & steel pan / Les Cirkel drums / Richard Bolton guitar / Sophie Alloway drums etc.

 We welcome requests for a certain instrument or introductions to your favourite local musician(s) to collaborate with.
-We were delighted to collaborate with May Halyburton aka Bessy Bass at the 2021 Free Fringe Festival in Edinburgh with Laughing Horse Comedy.
+We were delighted to collaborate with May Halyburton aka Bessy Bass and Graeme Barclay aka Beat Buddies at the 2021 Free Fringe Festival in Edinburgh with Laughing Horse Comedy.

-We are friendly experts in our field used to performing, teaching, running workshops, creating shows, concerts, live theatre and
+We are friendly professionals with experience of performing, running workshops, creating shows, concerts, live theatre and

 events.
 Often bespoke and always with your needs, objectives, preferences and brief at the forefront of our work.

-We try to achieve a living wage for our musicians because they are established professionals in their field.
+We aim to achieve a living wage for our musicians because they are established professionals in their field.